Quarterly Shelter Statistics Reporting

 Please note that late and inaccurate reporting may affect future grant awards.

 It is vital that all shelters are reporting their data in the same fashion, so that the statistics will be most useful in determining program effectiveness in reducing shelter intakes and euthanasia rates, and to help identify areas of need for allocating grant funding.
-Therefore, below please see a a list of reporting standards.
-If your scenario is not listed below and you still have questions, please contact the program coordinator, Jen Swanson, at jen.swanson@maryland.gov.
+Therefore, below please see a list of reporting standards.
+If your scenario is not listed below, or if you have questions, please contact the program coordinator, Jen Swanson, at jen.swanson@maryland.gov.

 How to Use the Reporting Form Fields: